 To set up the test, you can start by entering a title by clicking on the pencil icon against New Campaign.
 Then, select a hypothesis you want to test during the test, specify the page URLs, and define targeting options.

 - Select an existing hypothesis you want to test.
 Every test in VWO should be associated with one hypothesis against which the results of the test are measured.
 If you are just starting out and do not have a hypothesis yet, click Create a New Campaign to define a hypothesis for testing.
-To learn more about hypothesis, click here.
+Learn more about defining hypothesis in VWO.

 PRO-TIP Click the Advanced tab next to the URL field to include or exclude URLs from the test.
 Using this tab, you can also define advanced pattern-matching options to include either a broad URL with wildcard entries or a specific URL.